In this Q&A, our expert dietitian, Kaye Dennison (NZRD) shares insights around energy and tips for how older people can get more of it.

 How can we get this energy into at-risk older people?

 Some older people are unable to consume large amounts of food due to decreased appetite, poor dentition, and swallowing problems.
 In addition, when suffering from some clinical conditions they will require more energy than a healthy younger adult.
-This is where we can intensify the energy in familiar foods by fortifying them with healthy fats, proteins and healthy sugars eg honey.
+This is where we can intensify the energy in familiar foods by fortifying them with healthy fats, proteins and healthy sugars such as honey.

 Research shows there is a strong consensus for the older person with malnutrition, or risk of malnutrition, to be provided with fortified, familiar foods to meet their daily energy requirements.